 As the owner of a corporation or LLC, you need to know and understand the legal aspects of starting and running a business.
 Compliance refers to all the federal, state, and local rules required to keep your corporation or LLC in good standing where you conduct business.

-In this case, licensees need to understand and comply with all regulations as set forth by the New Jersey agency that will be put into operation to handle enforcement of cannabis-related regulations.
+In this case, licensees need to understand and comply with all regulations as set forth by the state agency that will be put into operation to handle enforcement of cannabis-related regulations.
 This is paramount – violations will probably be dealt with harshly, including (possibly) the loss of license.

 This, too, will be determined by state regulations.
 The requirement varies quite a bit in other states: